scuzzilla/pmacct_ptagmap_exten/README.md

 # Summary

-PMACCT's pre-tagging function can be used to enrich the stream:
+PMACCT's pre-tagging function can be used to enrich the data stream:

 In the use case below the IP address \<ip\> is matched and a new label is generated and added to the data stream.
 The final label is going to be a string composed by the two fields specified within the \<set\_label\> statements.